 It was an experience that made Kathleen determined to do everything possible to prevent what happened to her from happening to any other woman.
 The ZeroNow Campaign™ is the only advocacy organization of its kind to champion changes in law and corporate practices, provide outreach counselling to victims in Canada, the United States and abroad, and support survivors in rebuilding their lives and careers.

-Her ground-breaking proposal calling for a Sunshine law for disclosure by governments of sexual misconduct statistics, first raised in her HuffPost columns and in The ZeroNow Campaign’s™ Call for Action, was adopted in an amendment to the federal government’s proposed anti-harassment legislation (Bill C-65).
+Her ground-breaking recommendation calling for a Sunshine law for disclosure by governments of sexual misconduct statistics, first raised in her HuffPost columns and in The ZeroNow Campaign’s™ Call for Action, was adopted in an amendment to the federal government’s proposed anti-harassment legislation (Bill C-65) in 2018.
 The government of Manitoba also adopted the proposal as part of its five-point plan to combat sexual misconduct.

 Known for her signature skills in strategic communication and policy innovation, Kathleen held senior positions in intergovernmental affairs, finance and the regulation of Canada’s capital markets.
 She advised cabinet ministers and top government officials on the review and development of major policy initiatives and legislation, including the creation of the flagship legislation that saw the Ontario Securities Commission transitioned to a self-funding body.
 She subsequently joined the OSC’s executive management team, where she also held responsibility for the coordination of national securities regulation.